twoojoo/jsjq/README.md

 # output: [ 1, 2, 3 ]
 ```

+NOTE:
-> NOTE: custom methods are not available for transformed object and array
+custom methods are not available for transformed objects and arrays

 ```bash
 jsjq '.data.map(x => x).compact()' '{ "data": [1, 2, 2, 3] }'